Tweener Tips

 A few lesser known tips for Tweener.

-I've been using Tweener for almost an year now, and I thought I'd share a few quick and useful tips.
+I've been using for almost an year now, and I thought I'd share a few quick and useful tips.

 Delayed Function call, or a Poor man's timer